Treode/store/client/DESIGN.md

 There are several cases in which the HTTP response does not include the JSON-formatted requested value.
 Here are those cases:

-- **HTTP/1.1 304 Not Modified**: The requested value has not changed since the last request.
+- **HTTP/1.1 304 Not Modified**: This status can occur only if the request includes Condition-TxClock.
+On a write, Condition-TxClock means write if the entries have not changed since the given Condition-TxClock, and a 304 status occurs when one of more of the entries have changed.
+On a read, Condition-TxClock means read if and only if the specified value(s) have changed since Condition-TxClock, and a 304 status occurs when the value(s) has not changed.

 Note this response is still valuable to the cache, as it allows the cache to update the read time (R_t) for this entry to the read\_timestamp of this request.
 (Between when the value was written and this read\_timestamp, we know the value has not changed.)

 - **HTTP/1.1 404 Not Found**: The requested value is not in the table.
 This response is also valuable to the cache, as the cache can store None (in Python, possibly null in other languages) in the JSON entry for this entry at the given read\_timestamp.
 Then future requests see the key had no value at this time without going to the DB server.